hypertexthero/sg/README.md

     jekyll serve -w

-…Or with local apache pointint to sg.dev, just go to sg.dev in browser
+…Or with local apache pointing to sg.dev, just go to http://sg.dev in browser

 ## Deployment of _site folder via rsync to avoid problem of overwriting existing files on server root